groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 The DSAS is not the first proposal to use cryptographique signatures in a file transfer system and for example [a product by SECLAB implements this.](https://www.seclab-security.com/seclab-securing-systems/)
-The problem is that these existing systems require human intervention to verifier and sign every file received and to be transfered by the DSAS.
+The problem is that these existing systems require human intervention to verify and sign every file received and to be transfered by the DSAS.
 A program like Symantec End Point Manager produces approximately 4000 files a day to transfer.
-It is therefore an illusion to consider that a human control of these files is possible before their transmission
+It is therefore an illusion to consider that a human control of these files is possible before their transmission.

 The DSAS takes another approach, by assigning confidence to the existing signatures of certain software editors, thus allowing their transfer.
 However, there exists